igorv43/terra-classic-rebirth/terra-classic-rebirth.md

 **Objective:** accumulate productive assets that sustain the network regardless of the price of LUNC.

-**Enabled by Phase 2:** with Interchain Accounts, TC can finally hold and manage reserves in **ETH, SOL, BTC, and stablecoins** under on-chain governance control — without a human multisig.
+**Enabled by Phase 2:** with Interchain Accounts, TC can finally hold and manage reserves in **ETH, SOL, BTC, and third-party stablecoins (e.g., USDC, USDT)** under on-chain governance control — without a human multisig.

-**Revenue sources:** Cross-chain execution · DA (blob fees) · Stablecoins · services. *(Hyperlane is the on-ramp, not a revenue line.)*
+**Revenue sources:** Cross-chain execution · DA (blob fees) · services. *(Hyperlane is the on-ramp, not a revenue line.)*

 **Treasury governance is critical:** custody via audited contracts, transparent rules, limits/timelocks, public accountability.
 A large treasury without this is a target and a capture risk.

+> 🔗 **How the treasury sustainably funds staking** (the endowment/flywheel model — spending only the yield, never the principal, to replace inflation-funded staking), see the companion document: `sustainable-treasury-and-staking.md`.

 ---